Swansea City suffer goalkeeper Michel Vorm injury blow

 "Michel has a partial rupture of his adductor muscle."

-Vorm has been one of Swansea's most consistent performers since their promotion to the Premier League last season and his switch from FC Utrecht for £1.5m.
+Vorm has been one of Swansea's most consistent performers since their promotion to the Premier League last season and his for £1.5m.

 The 29-year-old immediately signalled for medical attention after diving at full stretch attempting to save Tevez's 30-yard winner that fired Man City to second in the Premier League table.

-Vorm, who signed a new four year contract at Swansea in September, clutched his groin in obvious pain and received oxygen before being carried off.
+Vorm, who at Swansea in September, clutched his groin in obvious pain and received oxygen before being carried off.

 His absence will be a big blow to Swansea who face a tough run of fixtures, starting with Wednesday's Capital One Cup fourth round tie against Liverpool.